-Longtime food allergy advocate Maria Acebal, a director of FARE, the food allergy research and education organization, and former CEO of FAAN (its predecessor), sets out four essential steps to safeguarding your child at school.
+Longtime food allergy advocate Maria Acebal, a director of FARE, the food allergy research and education organization, and former CEO of FAAN (its predecessor), sets out four essential steps to managing dairy allergy at school.

 1. Get a Doctor’s Note.
 A written food allergy and anaphylaxis emergency care plan must be filled in and signed by your child’s physician and given to the school administration.
 For dairy allergy, it should distinguish the condition from intolerance and emphasize the seriousness of a reaction.
 If your child takes part in a school meal program, a medical diagnosis of a potentially life-threatening dairy allergy will also set the wheels in motion for dairy-free meal accommodations.